 Mailbox rental receives parcels from source area and no other mail

 A parcel addressed from individual to individual or business to business

 Sender appears rushed and nervous, and provides contradictory information about the parcel

 The strong odor emanating from the parcel, possible masking agents

 Parcel box flaps heavily glued

 Incorrect zip code

-Surveillance of location by receiver of a parcel
+Surveillance of location by the receiver of a parcel